 The cost to participate in youth sports is $30 for Members and $60 for Non Members.
 If you are a resident of Center Township, there is no cost for youth sports courtesy of our Aspire at the Y program.
 If you are outside of Center Township and need financial assistance to enroll your child in one of our programs please fill our a Financial Assistance application at the front desk.

-Spring soccer will begin the week of May 17th.
+Spring soccer practices will begin the week of April 12th.
+Games will begin the week of May 3rd and last 6 weeks.
 Practices days and times will be set by volunteer coaching staff once teams are selected.
 Families can expect games to be schedules on Tuesday, Thursday, and Saturday for players 5 and older.
 Games/practices will be held on Monays for players under the age of 5.
 Players are taught basic game skills such as tapping, dribbling, passing, shooting, and goalie skills.

 Registration: February 1st - 28th